stymiee/password-helper/README.md

 use [Composer](http://getcomposer.org/) to manage the dependencies of your project.

 Here is a minimal example of a `composer.json` file that just defines a dependency on Password Helper:

     {
         "require": {
+            "stymiee/password-helper": "^2"
+        }
+    }

+To use the PHP 5 compatible version, use version 1.*:

+    {
+        "require": {